Get a free, no obligation personal loan quote with rates as low as 9.99%

 Get Started You can apply with no impact to your credit score

-If you plan to buy a home, odds are you’ll need a mortgage to help finance the purchase.
-If that’s the case, you’ll need to come up with a down payment to get approved.
+If you plan to buy a home, you’ll need to come up with a down payment to get approved for a mortgage.

-Considering the cost of homes these days, your down payment will cost you tens or even hundreds of thousands of dollars, depending on the home you buy.
-But there are minimum amounts accepted that may help make homeownership more attainable.
-And it’s even possible you may even be able to secure a lower interest rate despite the lower down payment amount.
+Considering the cost of homes these days, your down payment will cost you tens or even hundreds of thousands of dollars.
+Fortunately, minimum down payment amounts are accepted, which may help make homeownership more attainable.
+In fact, you may even be able to secure a lower interest rate despite the lower down payment amount.

 What Is Mortgage Default Insurance?

-CMHC insurance can be paid upfront in one lump sum or you can opt to pay it with your mortgage.
-This will allow you to pay for the premium in more affordable payments.
+CMHC insurance can be paid upfront in one lump sum, or you can opt to pay it with your mortgage.

 How Does Mortgage Default Insurance Lead To Lower Mortgage Rates?